isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 A few months later, his school, Pathlight School, called and said: “Your son has won a big prize.”
 We had no idea what this was about, but took leave to attend the ceremony in Raffles Place.
 Only when we were there did we realise he had won first prize – a set of four F1 grandstand tickets and an opportunity for Glenn to sit in a real F1 car.

-We discovered Glenn was autistic when he was four, when he had trou- ble making eye contact.
+We discovered Glenn was autistic when he was four, when he had trouble making eye contact.
 He attended a mainstream primary school until halfway through Primary 2.
-We trans- ferred him to Pathlight, which teaches a mainstream curriculum and life skills to children with autism.
+We transferred him to Pathlight, which teaches a mainstream curriculum and life skills to children with autism.

-After Glenn started attending Pathlight, I attended an anger manage- ment class that the school organised.
-I started trying some of the strategies, and also swapped notes with his teach- ers about what works for Glenn.
+After Glenn started attending Pathlight, I attended an anger management class that the school organised.
+I started trying some of the strategies, and also swapped notes with his teachers about what works for Glenn.
 We had a hard time with him, but children with autism are also the most loving.

 We didn’t actually realise Glenn had this talent.
-When he was about eight or nine, he drew a lot of cartoons, copying characters from Peanuts or The Simpsons, and they were very good, but we didn’t think much of this, because all children doodle.
+When he was about eight or nine, he drew a lot of cartoons, copying characters from <i>Peanuts or The Simpsons</i>, and they were very good, but we didn’t think much of this, because all children doodle.
 But since Glenn won the F1 competition, he has drawn more than 150 pictures.
 He never sketches – he just puts pen to paper and draws.

 We didn’t actually realise Glenn had this talent.
 When he was about eight or nine, he drew a lot of cartoons, copying characters from Peanuts or The Simpsons, and they were very good, but we didn’t think much of this, because all children doodle.
 But since Glenn won the F1 competition, he has drawn more than 150 pictures.
 He never sketches – he just puts pen to paper and draws.